Alpha software — APIs may change

 Sync anywhere

 Peer-to-peer, client-server, and hybrid deployments using the same primitives.
+Dense sync mode minimizes bandwidth for mobile initial setup.

 These snippets are derived from the MindooDB test suite to stay aligned with real usage patterns.